ejasquith/vgcm/README.md

 The aim of this project is to provide a simple application for a video game collector to manage their collection.

+Maintaining a collection of any kind can be a fun and fulfilling hobby, but sometimes keeping track of everything you own can be a little overwhelming.
+The Video Game Collection Manager (VGCM) aims to ease this burden by keeping track of the games in your collection, letting you expand your collection without worry.

 # Planning Stage

 ## User Stories